celo-org/docs/blog/-04-13-2023-School-Resources-Marketplace-Smart-Contract-on-celo/School-Resources-Marketplace-Smart-Contract-on-celo.md

 ---
-title: School Resources Marketplace Smart Contract on celo
+title: School Resources Marketplace Smart Contract on Celo
 description:  The School Resources Marketplace smart contract is a decentralized application built on the Celo blockchain using Solidity programming language.
 authors:
   - name: David Ikanji